Update on products free of colours associated with hyperactivity

 The FSA has updated its list of product ranges that do not contain the six food colours associated with possible hyperactivity in young children…

 The FSA has updated its list of product ranges that do not contain the six food colours associated with possible hyperactivity in young children.
-The manufacturers Frobishers Juices Ltd and Sandwich King have been added to the list.
-Their product lines are free from the six colours.
+The manufacturer Cloetta and its Chewits product line have been added to list, as has Tangerine Confectionery’s Candyland product line.
+Both these product lines are free from the six colours.